On Parallel $k$-Center Clustering: Uniform Center algorithm

 \section{Uniform Center algorithm}

-In this section, we describe \ukc $(V_t,r,t)$, {which iteratively refines a set of centers to a smaller set of centers, by calling \sas on a quadratically-increasing probability schedule}.
+In this section, we describe \ukc $(V,r,t)$, {which iteratively refines a set of centers to a smaller set of centers, by calling \sas on a quadratically-increasing probability schedule}.
 It calls \sas $\Theta(\log \log t)$ times.
-The $i$-th call to \sas is \sas$(S_{i-1},p_{i-1},r)$ (in particular): it produces a set $S_i\subseteq S_{i-1}$ of centers as the output, where $S_0=V_t$ and the probability parameters are set suitably.
+The $i$-th call to \sas is \sas$(S_{i-1},p_{i-1},r)$ (in particular): it produces a set $S_i\subseteq S_{i-1}$ of centers as the output, where $S_0=V$ and the probability parameters are set suitably.
 The formal algorithm is described in Algorithm~\ref{algo:uniform}.
-The round complexity, space complexity and approximation guarantee are stated in Lemmas \ref{lem:uniform1} and \ref{lem:uniform2} --- they follow from the guarantees we have for \sas in \Cref{lem:samp} and the fact that \ukc $(V_t,r,t)$ calls \sas $\Oh(\log \log t)$ times. \ukc has an additional guarantee as stated in \Cref{lem:uniform3} relating to the reduction of cluster sizes, which plays a crucial role in proving the correctness of \malg in \Cref{sec:main}.
+Its guarantees are stated in \Cref{lem:ukc} --- they follow from the guarantees we have for \sas in \Cref{lem:samp} and the fact that \ukc $(V,r,t)$ calls \sas $\Oh(\log \log t)$ times. \ukc has an additional guarantee as stated in \Cref{lem:uniform3} relating to the reduction of cluster sizes, which plays a crucial role in proving the correctness of \malg in \Cref{sec:main}.
 In particular it is useful in bounding the number of centers output by \malg.